 A. Lange & Söhne Zeitwerk Minute Repeater

-In an ironic mashup of German repeater history, the Zeitwerk Minute Repeater pays tribute to Dresden’s Semper Opera House clock, which aimed to keep people from disrupting performances with their repeaters (akin to cell phones in movie theaters today).
-The large digital time display is directly inspired by that clock built by Johann Gutkaes, the mentor to Lange’s namesake founder, in 1841.
-Meanwhile, the chiming watch is actually a “decimal” repeater, meaning it chimes the 10-minute intervals instead of the quarter hours as part of its sequence, showing how the German masters always do things just a little bit differently.
+In an ironic nod to German repeater history, the Zeitwerk Minute Repeater pays tribute to Dresden’s Semper Opera House clock, which aimed to keep people from disrupting performances with…their repeaters (akin to cell phones in movie theaters today).
+The large digital time display is directly inspired by that clock, which was built by Johann Gutkaes, the mentor to Lange’s namesake founder, in 1841.
+The chiming watch is actually a “decimal” repeater, meaning it chimes the 10-minute intervals instead of the quarter hours as part of its sequence, showing how the German masters always do things just a little bit differently.

 Legend has it that former Patek CEO Philippe Stern never let a repeater leave the manufacture until he personally listened to its chiming in the quiet of his office.
-Now that he’s passed the reigns over to his son, Thierry, the tradition continues.
-The Sterns must have good ears because Patek repeaters are some of the sweetest sounding in the business.
-The simple form of the 5078R (the “R” is for red gold), with its spare white enamel dial and Roman numerals does nothing to distract from its aural perfection, tempting its owner to make it chime again and again.
+When he passed the reigns over to his son, Thierry, the tradition continued, and the Sterns must have good ears because Patek repeaters are some of the sweetest sounding in the business.
+The simple form of the 5078G, with its black enamel dial and tasteful arabesque patterning does nothing to distract from its aural perfection, tempting its owner to make it chime again and again.